rondlite/reaction-docs/website/versioned_docs/version-2.9.1/react-best-practices.md

 If you are creating a component that renders other components within it, for example, a component with a button in it, you should not import those other components.
 Instead, have them passed in as props, and use the components context.

-Read about the components context [here](https://github.com/reactioncommerce/components-context).
+Read about the components context [here].

 In general: